triptec/derby-learn-by-example/README.md

         }
     });

-First of lets create a _newSnippet model that will hold the values right before model.ref(..)
+First of lets create a _snippet model that will hold the values right before model.ref(..)

-    model.set('_newSnippet',{
+    model.set('_snippet',{
                     title: "",
                     description: "",
                     source: ""